printers-for-people/catboat/docs/Bootloaders.md

 enter the bootloader by pressing the reset button twice in succession.

-The `flash_can.py` utility supplied in the `lib/canboot` folder may be used to upload Klipper firmware.
+The `flash_can.py` utility supplied in the `lib/canboot` folder may be used to upload Kalico firmware.
 The device UUID is necessary to flash.
 If you do not have a UUID it is possible to query nodes currently running the bootloader:
 ```
 python3 flash_can.py -q